paradisec-archive/PARADISEC_workflows/08a_video_processing_HandBrake.md

 ## Metadata you should collect prior to transcoding:
-Before you proceed, collect the important structural metadata about your video files; this will inform your workflow and whether or not you can do batch processing.
+Before you start transcoding, collect the important structural metadata about your video files; this will inform your workflow and whether or not you can do batch processing.
 This Metadata query can be done using MediaInfo on individual files, or via a batch export outlined here: [MediaInfo metadata export](https://paradisec-archive.github.io/PARADISEC_workflows/10_quality_control.html#mediainfo){:target="_blank"}.

 * **Size/dimension** - (height and width measurements, aspect ratio)
-* **Framerate (fps)**
+* **Framerate (fps)** - (ex: 25fps, 30fps, 50fps, etc.)
 * **Encoding format profile** - (ex: High@L4.0)
-* **BitRate** - If doing batch processes with a target constant Bitrate, you will need to group your videos by Bitrate value
+* **BitRate** - If doing batch processes with a target constant Bitrate, you will need to group your videos by Bitrate value.
 * **Video scan type** - Progressive or interlaced